-Brake Lines
+7 Brake Lines

-The main brake line lengths have been set carefully during testing, however, if you do choose to adjust them, please bear in mind the following:
+The brake line lengths have been set carefully during testing, however, if you do choose to adjust them, please bear in mind the following:

 - Do not reduce the set lengths, this may cause the wing to engage the brakes whilst at full speed. - Ensure both main brake lines are of equal length. - If a brake handle has been removed, check that its line is still routed through the pulley when it is replaced. - When the brake handles are released in flight, the brake lines should be slack.
-There must be a substantial "bow" in them to guarantee no deformation of the trailing edge.
+There must be a substantial "bow" in them to quar antee no deformation of the trailing edge. - There must be a minimum of 10cm of free play before the brakes begin to deform the trailing edge.
+This prevents the trailing edge from being deformed when using the speed system.

-IMPORTANT: In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (B-risers) for directional control.
+IMPORTANT: In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (C-risers) for directional control.

-7 Risers
+No Risers